mccbc/notes/Lao-Smith-2020_MNRAS-497-3925.md

 ### Citeable Results
 *A list of citeable results in the paper*

- - A general expression for arbitrary density profiles in spherical geometry cannot be provided because the eigenfunction expansion in coupoled to the spatial dependence of the absorption coefficient
+ - A general expression for arbitrary density profiles in spherical geometry cannot be provided because the eigenfunction expansion is coupled to the spatial dependence of the absorption coefficient

-### Derivations
-*Derivations of any critical equations that appear in the paper*

- -
+ - Generalize sphere and slab solutions to arbitrary power-law density and emissivity profiles

 ### Discussion and Concerns
 *Are there any red flags?*

  - Figure 12 demonstrates the exact discrepancy at the peak of the spectrum that our solution corrects for.

-### Personal Relevance
-*Place the work into a familiar context.
-How is the discussion in the paper related to your own research interests and experience?*

- -

-### Summary
-*Reread the abstract, and offer summarizing commentary.*

- -